How Generative AI & ChatGPT Impact Healthcare Industry

 Medical decisions should always be made in consultation with a qualified healthcare professional who can interpret the results and make informed decisions about treatment options.

-There’s also the potential for legal and ethical issues related to the use of AI algorithms in clinical decision-making by medical professionals and healthcare workers.
+There’s also the potential for legal and ethical issues related to the use of Generative AI and machine learning in clinical decision-making by medical professionals and healthcare workers.

 This raises significant legal questions – as well as ethical questions – about which party is responsible for decisions and negative health outcomes being made by AI algorithms.
 We also have to consider how patients can be protected from potential risks and harm that stem from faulty data.